UK was ill-prepared for pandemic because resources were diverted to Brexit, ex-health chief says

 “The doctrine of the U.K. was to plan for the consequences of a disaster — can we buy enough body bags?
 Where are we going to bury the dead?”
 Hancock said.

-Hancock acknowledged that a decade-old government document on preparing for a pandemic was never updated, and that an official pandemic preparedness board paused its work in 2018 to 2019 because resources were moved away to focus instead on the threat of a “disorganized Brexit.”
+Hancock acknowledged that an official pandemic preparedness board paused its work in 2018 to 2019 because resources were moved away to focus instead on the threat of a “disorganized Brexit.”

 The U.K. eventually left the trade bloc in 2020.